runxel/kirby3-simpleicons/README.md

 Choose one of the following:

-- `composer require runxel/simpleicons`; the plugin will automagically appear in `site/plugins`.
+- Using composer: `composer require runxel/kirby-simpleicons`; the plugin will automagically appear in `site/plugins`.
-- Download a zip of the latest release and put the contents into `site/plugins/simpleicons`.
+- Download a zip of the [latest release](https://github.com/runxel/kirby3-simpleicons/releases/latest) and put the contents into `site/plugins/simpleicons`.

 ## Usage